awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment.md

 **To enable tax setting inheritance**

+"Tax Inheritance settings will only be available for accounts once a new linked account is added. "

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

 1. In the navigation pane, choose **Tax Settings**\.